electricbookworks/electric-book-workflow/README.md

 Alongside the content files in that book's folder is an `images` folder, for images that belong to that book only.

 A book's folder should only ever need to contain markdown files and images.
 If you're embedding other kinds of media you could add folders for that alongside `images`.
 We don't recommend sharing images or media between books, in case you want to move a book from one repo to another later.
-(E.g. put the publisher logo into each book's `images` folder.)
+(E.g. copy the publisher logo into each book's `images` folder separately.)

 ## Creating a book in markdown